LeeJiaMing1192/LeeJiaMing1192/README.md

 ## 🥇 Highlights

-- 🔥 1K+ LinkedIn followers from real project drops
+- 🔥 1K+ LinkedIn followers from my posts on Linkedin
-- ✈️ Aircraft dataset used in mock aviation exams
+- ✈️ Aircraft dataset with 200+ plane values
-- 🎥 Created HouHou, a VTuber smarter than half the room
+- 🎥 Created HouHouLLM, a VTuber smarter than half the room

 ---